Commonhold explained: What it is and what it means for leaseholders (2026 update)

 How soon will the rollout to commonhold happen?

-It will take time for commonhold to replace leasehold given there are around 40,000 flats built each year.
+Once this happens, it will still take time for commonhold to replace leasehold given there are around 40,000 flats built each year.
 It’s expected that some leasehold flats will convert to commonhold but it’s too early to know how many are expected to do this.

 Do other countries use the commonhold system?